Collaborations - BBSRC

 Joint research projects

 Joint research projects provide researchers from two or more eligible institutions with an opportunity to apply for resources and funding for the same research project with a view to undertaking specific areas of the research project at each institution.
-Joint research projects must be submitted as a single application by the lead institution on the UKRI Funding Service.
+Joint research projects must be submitted as a single application by the project lead institution on the UKRI Funding Service.

 Collaborative research grants

-Collaborative research grants provide researchers in eligible institutions with an opportunity to participate with other organisations in research projects.
+Collaborative research grants provide researchers in eligible institutions with an opportunity to participate with other organisations on research projects.
 BBSRC funds part or all of the work carried out by the applicant, but does not fund the collaborating partner.
 Examples of collaborative research grants are Industrial Partnership Awards and LINK.

 Collaborations with institutes